zenosu/gitbattle/README.md

 - Redux state management

-- integration test from the user endpoint
+- integration test from the user's endpoint

 ####What is a gitbattle app?